Nuru Bayramov: Pedagogical activities

 Nuru Bayramov started his pedagogical activities at General Surgery Department in I.M.
-Sechenov First Moscow State Medical University the continued in Azerbaijan Medical University (1991-1994), Van Yüzüncü Yıl University (1996-1997), Kırıkkale University (1998) and Azerbaijan Medical University from 1999 until today.
+Sechenov First Moscow State Medical University the continued in Azerbaijan Medical University (1991–1994), Van Yüzüncü Yıl University (1996–1997), Kırıkkale University (1998) and Azerbaijan Medical University from 1999 until today.
 Currently he is head of first Department of Surgical Diseases.

 He was also actively involved in modernizing the surgical education of students and residents in Azerbaijan.
 Under his leadership, a modern educational program for students and residents has been developed for the first time in our country.
-Including a curriculum for Surgical Diseases and Military Surgery, an online surgical textbook, and an online portal named bck.az, compiled electronic versions of teaching materials, including lectures, practical topics, operating techniques and test questions, started using multimedia tools, organized interactive morning lessons and concerts, developed surgical patient examination and treatment protocols, open to students and residents. laparoscopic surgical training courses, courses abroad and online.
+Including a curriculum for Surgical Diseases and Military Surgery, an online surgical textbook, and an online portal named bck.az.
+Also, for the first time in the world, a multilingual and multifunctional educational portal called "Surgical Platform" have been developed.
+Compiled electronic versions of teaching materials, including lectures, practical topics, operating techniques and test questions, started using multimedia tools, organized interactive morning lessons and concerts, developed surgical patient examination and treatment protocols, open to students and residents. laparoscopic surgical training courses, courses abroad and online.